Ankow99/ankows-cloud-inits/README.md

 ### 3. Cleaning Up

-The cleanup process depends on whether you are running a standard Nested lab or a Non-nested lab.
+The cleanup process depends on whether you are running a standard Nested lab or a non-nested lab.

 ![Nested vs Non-Nested Topology](MAAS/nested-vs-non-nested.png)